 Unfortunately, dishonest mechanics often target a certain group of people who they presume are easier to rip off.
 For example, they presume that women and younger vehicle owners don’t know much about cars.
 If you’re not really sure how cars work or understand the mechanic’s jargon, then take someone with you to the garage who is a bit more clued up.
 There’s safety in numbers – a mechanic will have to convince two of you and you’ll have back up if you feel pressured into carrying out repairs.

-You shouldn’t have to worry about overpaying at your garage – do some research into local companies and never be scared to ask for a second opinion.
+To avoid overpaying at your garage do some research into local companies and never be scared to ask for a second opinion.